tomwolfe/metamorphic-core/CONTRIBUTING.md

     *   Probability of Security Soundness

 3.  **For each dimension, assign a probability percentage grade (0-100%) and provide actionable feedback (as if you were giving feedback to a developer, focusing on concrete steps to improve the grade).**
-4.  **Calculate an "Overall Percentage Grade" based on the dimension-specific grades (consider using a weighted average if certain dimensions are more critical for this specific task).**
+4.  **Calculate an "Overall Percentage Grade" based on the dimension-specific grades (consider using a weighted average if certain dimensions are more critical for this specific task).
+Weights are defined in the "Probability Percentage Grades & Feedback" section.**
 5.  **Generate a structured "Grade Report" in markdown format, designed for developer actionability.
 The report should include:**
     *   Overall Percentage Grade
     *   Dimension-Specific Probability Percentages: For each dimension, state the percentage grade and provide a clear justification for this grade, referencing specific aspects of the hypothetical contribution.